-With Quick Action®, you get green ground cover even during the winter. during the most difficult period of the year.
+With Quick Action®, you get green ground cover even during the winter.
 It's more tolerant of drought during the autumn and winter, and provides better resistance to troublesome diseases such as fusarium and red thread.

 Quick Action® has excellent resistance to snow mould

 Polyploidy – the term to describe plants with more than two sets of chromosomes – is common in the plant world.
 It occurs in wild species as well as cultivated ones, proving that nature finds multiple sets of chromosomes advantageous.